Please review the following information for selected Communications policies.

 Board of Education Policy 1700

-The design of each registered Union logo must remain intact.
+The design of each registered Union logo must remain intact, unless otherwise specified.
 No alterations, additions or deletions to any part of the logo are permitted without written permission from the Superintendent or designee.

 Acceptable colors for Union logos are solid red, white, black and silver, used individually or in combination of the four.